-- Section 6.9.1 Special Policy Area 9 applies to lands designated 'Medium Density Residential' where mixed uses are permitted to include retail, office, personal and service commercial, institutional, cultural and entertainment uses, residential and related community facilities. - Section 7.1.1 Roads in the Highway 427 Industrial Secondary Plan are intended to develop and function in accordance with Schedules "B" and 'B1" of the Official Plan, and in accordance with the policies of this Chapter and the designated road classifications on Schedule SP47(a). - Section 7.1.2 Schedule SP47(a) identifies potential/conceptual access points that will be considered in determining Collector Road requirements as part of the preparation of tertiary plans in support of development applications within the Area 47 employment lands and in determining local road requirements as part of Block Planning within the residential Sub-areas of Area 47.
-Any Collector Road required within the Area 47 employment lands will be implemented without an official plan amendment as part of a draft plan of subdivision application. - Section 7.1.3 Arterial Roads, Collector Roads and Local Roads shall be designed to support and accommodate active transportation (walking, bicycling) and public transit to the greatest extent practical, including the use of either multi-use pathway (in the boulevard of the road right-of-way) or sidewalks and on-road bicycle lanes, and pedestrian walkway linkages to provide safe, access to transit services. - Section 9.2 Schedule SP47(a) identifies cultural heritage resources that have been identified by the approved Secondary Plan Area 47 Cultural Heritage Study as retaining or exhibiting potential for retaining historical, architectural or contextual value and, as such, shall be subject to a Heritage Impact Assessment during the Block Plan stage, or draft plan of subdivision stage in the case of employment lands, which will indicate whether or not it is feasible from a structural, land use, programming and financial perspective, to preserve and conserve the resource, to the satisfaction of City Council. - Section 9.5 Except for the cemetery identified in Section 9.4, the heritage resource designations on Schedule SP47(a) may be removed or relocated without the need for an amendment to this Chapter. - 12.4.2 The City shall require that a Developer Cost Sharing Agreement(s) sufficient to ensure the equitable implementation of this Chapter are executed between all developers within each of Block Plan Area 47-1 and 47-2, respectively, for any draft plan of subdivision, site plan and/or rezoning.
+Section 6.9.1 - Special Policy Area 9 applies to lands designated 'Medium Density Residential' where mixed uses are permitted to include retail, office, personal and service commercial, institutional, cultural and entertainment uses, residential and related community facilities.

+Section 7.1.1 - Roads in the Highway 427 Industrial Secondary Plan are intended to develop and function in accordance with Schedules "B" and 'B1" of the Official Plan, and in accordance with the policies of this Chapter and the designated road classifications on Schedule SP47(a).

+- Section 7.1.2 Schedule SP47(a) identifies potential/conceptual access points that will be considered in determining Collector Road requirements as part of the preparation of tertiary plans in support of development applications within the Area 47 employment lands and in determining local road requirements as part of Block Planning within the residential Sub-areas of Area 47.
+Any Collector Road required within the Area 47 employment lands will be implemented without an official plan amendment as part of a draft plan of subdivision application. - Section 7.1.3 Arterial Roads, Collector Roads and Local Roads shall be designed to support and accommodate active transportation (walking, bicycling) and public transit to the greatest extent practical, including the use of either multi-use pathway (in the boulevard of the road right-of-way) or sidewalks and on-road bicycle lanes, and pedestrian walkway linkages to provide safe, access to transit services. - Section 8.2.2 Stormwater management facilities shall be provided in accordance with Section 4.6.3 and other relevant policies of the Official Plan, and this Chapter. - Section 8.2.3 Stormwater management facilities shown on Schedule SP47 (a) are conceptual and their size and location will be refined as part of Block Planning.
+Stormwater facilities will be integrated with adjacent land uses, as appropriate, and subject to the recommendations of the Secondary Plan Area 47 Master Environmental Servicing Plan, the Secondary Plan Area 47 Infrastructure Servicing Study, an Environmental Implementation Report and a Stormwater Management Report and/or Functional Servicing Report that are completed to the satisfaction of the City of Brampton in consultation with the Toronto Region Conservation Authority. - Section 8.2.9 Stormwater management facilities shall be designed in compliance with the City's Stormwater Management Design Guidelines and TRCA's Stormwater Management Criteria (dated August 2012 and as amended).
+The final location of all stormwater management facilities shall be subject to the approval of the City of Brampton in conjunction with any other appropriate approval authority having jurisdiction in these matters. - 12.4.2 The City shall require that a Developer Cost Sharing Agreement(s) sufficient to ensure the equitable implementation of this Chapter are executed between all developers within each of Block Plan Area 47-1 and 47-2, respectively, for any draft plan of subdivision, site plan and/or rezoning.
 The City shall require, where it deems appropriate, having regard for the requirements of Section 5.2.1.2 herein, that Developer Cost Sharing Agreement(s) sufficient to ensure the equitable implementation of this Chapter are executed between developers within the area comprising of the employment lands, for any draft plan of subdivision, site plan and/or rezoning.
-Where a

-Developer Cost Sharing Agreement has been required, the City shall require confirmation from the Developer Cost Share Trustee of:
+Where a Developer Cost Sharing Agreement has been required, the City shall require confirmation from the Developer Cost Share Trustee of: